Legacy of the Drow: Literary significance and reception

-The Legacy, TSR's first hardcover novel, went to the top of the New York Times bestseller list within weeks of its release.
+The Legacy was the first hardcover novel published by TSR, and within weeks of its release it reached the top of The New York Times Best Seller list.

 The Legacy debuted on the New York Times bestseller list at number 9.

 Starless Night debuted on the New York Times bestseller list at number 12.

 "Starless Night is good sword-and-sorcery fare and keeps a lively pace throughout."—Adam Paul Hunt of the Library Journal.

 Siege of Darkness debuted on the New York Times bestseller list at number 13.

 Passage to Dawn debuted on the New York Times bestseller list at number 13.

 "The Legacy of the Drow accomplishes what it sets out to do: to provide high magic fantasy entertainment.
 While the quartet has its share of hiccups, they are far from ruining the book."—Jake de Oude of RPGnet.